wqfang/simple_dash/README.md

 4. Select your app (repository) card in the dashboard.
 Click **Settings**.
 5. Change the **Build Command** to `pip install -r requirements.txt`
 6. Change the **Start Command** to `python app.py`
 7. Share this publicly under **Environment**, and beneath "Domains", select "Generate Domain".
+(You can edit it this, if your edited version is available.)

 ## Render